 ON THIS PAGE: You will find out more about steps to take to help cope with physical, social, and emotional side effects.
 This page includes several links outside of this guide to other sections of this website.
-To see other pages in this guide, use the colored boxes on the right side of your screen, or click “Next” at the bottom.
+To see other pages, use the menu on the side of your screen.

 Fear of treatment side effects is common after a diagnosis of amyloidosis, but it may help to know that preventing and controlling side effects is a major focus of your health care team.
-This is called palliative or supportive care, and it is an important part of the overall treatment plan.
+This is called palliative care, and it is an important part of the overall treatment plan.

-Depression.
+- Depression.
 A normal reaction to an amyloidosis diagnosis is one of shock, disbelief, and denial.
 Symptoms of anxiety or depression, irritability, and problems with sleep or appetite often follow.
 Usually, patients begin to feel better within weeks or several months and experience an increased sense of control.
 However, if these symptoms continue, treatment may be needed.

-Fatigue.
+- Fatigue.
 Fatigue is extreme exhaustion or tiredness, and it is a common problem for people with amyloidosis.
 Patients who feel fatigue often say that even a small effort, such as walking across a room, can seem like too much.

-Learn more about the most common side effects, along with ways to prevent or control them.
+Learn more about common side effects, along with ways to prevent or control them.
 Side effects depend on a variety of factors, including the type of amyloidosis, the length and dosage of treatment(s), and your overall health.